a-normal-anonymouser-user/Microservice-Empirical-Study/index.md

 Q8: In the context of your project, when did you set up logging and monitoring?
 [Single choice]
   * As early as possible.
-  * Later during the project
+  * Later during the project.
   * We did not set them up yet.
   * Other: [Text entry]